Necromancer2Point0/MSI-GS66-OC-New-Dawn/README.md

 **V 0.6**

-- Undervolted the machine (-100, -50, -100 mv for CPU, GPU, and CPUcache) to achieve better overall temperatures and efficiency (added VoltageShift.kext)
+- Undervolted the machine to achieve better overall temperatures and efficiency (added VoltageShift.kext)
-- Reverse engineered another user's guide and updated the .plists so that the commands work on more recent version of SleepWatcher (2.2.1)
+- Reverse engineered another user's guide and updated the .plists so that the commands work for SleepWatcher (2.2.1)
 - Uploaded all relevant files and devised my own, in-depth guide that explains the lengthy process required to undervolt a hackintosh; see "misc" folder

 **V 0.5**